Mace of Variability

 20% chance to cast Chain of Chaos on hit

 Color changes each turn in console mode

 On 20% of attacks that hit an enemy but do not kill the enemy, the spell Chain of Chaos will be cast, with the following parameters:

 Spell power: 75 + random2avg(75, 2) (minimum 75, maximum 149, median 122)

 Base damage: 3d(5 + power/6) (minimum 3d17, maximum 3d25)

-The Mace of Variability, like any chaos branded weapon, may occasionally produce dramatic and/or devastating results.
-On the one hand, it is a +7 great mace with a chain of chaos effect that does very reliably high damage to any affected target; on the other hand, its chaos brand and arcs have the potential to just make your situation worse, with enemies turning hasted and invisible all around you.
+The Mace of Variability, like any chaos-branded weapon, may occasionally produce dramatic and/or devastating results.
+On the one hand, it is a +7 great mace with a Chain Lightning-esque effect that does very reliable damage to any affected target; on the other hand, all the chaos flying around has the potential to just make your situation worse, with enemies turning hasted, berserk, and/or invisible all around you.
 By all means, use it, but use it with care.

-Prior to 0.22, it did not cast chain of chaos and its enchantment was variable, ranging from -4 to +16, with a 20% chance to increase by 1 and a 20% chance to decrease by 1 for every turn wielded.
+- Prior to 0.22, it did not cast Chain of Chaos.
+Instead, its enchantment was variable, ranging from -4 to +16, with a 20% chance to increase by 1 and a 20% chance to decrease by 1 for every turn wielded.

 - This is one of the original five artefacts in the game (the others being the Wrath of Trog, the Scythe of Curses, the Singing Sword, and the Glaive of Prune).
 It has evolved somewhat through the years, changing from a mace to a great mace, gaining a chaos brand, and having its variable enchantment replaced with a chain of chaos effect.